 2012 come and gone, and the world didn’t end on the Winter Solstice.
 I sat on my rocks overlooking Munn Creek and waited for it . . . rather disappointing, eh?
 We’ve had a full house at the cabins over the Christmas/New Years holidays, with guests taking time to celebrate at a slower pace up here.
 Cross-country skiing, snowshoeing, tobogganing/bum-sliding and snow-fort-building have occupied our guests during our short daylight hours.
 Spending quality time with one’s family and/or partner, away from other distractions, is what the holidays are all about up here . . .
 At least, that’s what I think! … Continue reading

 We have enough snow to snowshoe, although I didn’t get any trails track-set for cross-country skiing before guests arrived last Saturday for the Remembrance Day long weekend.
 Chris had come in Friday night to give me a hand getting the ski-doo out and running for the season.
 Best laid plans . . .
-Mark and Becci opted for a short Saturday afternoon jaunt on snowshoes up the little valley towards the base of the mountain.
+Mark and Becci, who have got one of their own missouri cabins back home, opted for a short Saturday afternoon jaunt on snowshoes up the little valley towards the base of the mountain.
 That trail had been ‘shoed before, so the going was relatively mild.
-Jon and Karen took advantage of a warm, cozy cabin and decided R&R … Continue reading
+Jon and … Continue reading

 With guests arriving on Friday for a weekend get-away, I made the trip into civilization on Thursday to pick up fresh supplies.
 Lots of wildlife were out and about that day, including several grouse, a group of Mule Deer, a few White-tailed Deer and two Golden Eagles slumming with the ravens on a road kill.
 The temperature was exceptionally mild for the weekend, and Cheryl and Paul were keen to try a short snowshoe trek.
 So, down to Rock Lake where the ‘shoeing would be relatively easy, and on to the flat terrain around the Equestrian Overflow, Jackson Creek and … Continue reading